InquilineKea/oldgithub/_posts/agingprotagonist2.md

 - Jean Hebert (brain regeneration guy mentioned by foresight)
 - David Sinclair (is a hype machine.
 His research lab at Harvard attracts many good people.
 Some fault him for being overly hyperbolic)
 - the cryonics ppl (eg Ashwin Wolf).
 - Jose Luis Ricon (smart, unattached, kind of identifies as Aspie-ish).
-Doesn't care *that* much about aging, but sees it as an interesting intellectual problem
+Doesn't care *that* much about aging, but sees it as an interesting intellectual problem.
+Extremely smart, creating outlines with Adam Marblestone on how to fix the problem
 - Pete Estep
 - Sarah Constantin (used to run the longevity research institute).
 Has very high epistemic significance
 - Nathan Cheng/Robert Ziman of longevitymarketcap.
 They seem to know that the ONLY reasonable path forward is to become obsessed with the area, and they do cover a lot of the recent investing in their newsletter which gets lots of reviews